manifold-systems/manifold/docs/docs.md

 * generated code is often cached and shared, which leads to stale cache issues
 * customers often need to change metadata, which requires access to code generators

-In stark contrast to code generators, the _Type Manifold API_ naturally promotes a **_pull_** architecture.
-The API plugs into the Java compiler so that a type manifold implementing the API resolves and produces types only as needed.
-In other words the compiler **_drives_** a type manifold by asking it to resolve types as the compiler encounters them.
-As such your code can reference structured data sources directly as Java types as defined by the type manifolds your project uses.
+In stark contrast to code generators, the _Type Manifold API_ plugs directly into the Java compiler so that to produce types on demand.
+As such your code can reference a structured data source directly and type-safely without any code generation build step.
 In essence the Type Manifold API reinvents code generation:
 * Structured data sources are virtual Java types!
 * Your build process is now free of code generation management
 * Using a type manifold is simply a matter of adding a Jar file to your project
-* You can perform incremental compilation based on changes to structured data
+* You can perform *incremental* compilation based on changes to structured data
 * You can add/remove/modify a structured data source in your project and immediately use and see the change in your code
 * You can compile projected classes to disk as normal class files or use them dynamically at runtime
 * There are no custom class loaders involved and no thread context loaders to manage